AnonymousDeviser/NPCLibs/README.md

 # NPCLibs
 ## Simple create Fake Players (NPC's)!
-Check the 'Exemplo' to view examples of how to use this library!
+Check the 'Exemplo' class to view examples of how to use this library!